fortinet-solutions-cse/sdwan-advpn-reference/README.md

      - 03-Hub-Routing
      - 04-Hub-MultiRegion

-1. Deploy your devices, filling in per-device meta fields and assigning the above CLI Template Groups to them.
+1. Deploy your devices, assigning the above CLI Template Groups to them and filling in per-device values of the ADOM variables.

 ## How-To: Use the Python Renderer